HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 		}
 	}
+{{</highlight>}}

-The first few lines are “using statements”.
-These reference Libraries on your computer into the script.
-And I think libraries is a really fitting word.
-It’s like quite a bunch of book the computer has read and now you can talk about them and the computer knows what you are alking about.
-The first two are really like the absolute basics and the “UnityEngine” Library defines all the Unity Specific “book” your computer should know about.
+The first few lines are “using” statements.
+All lines in C# that end with a semicolon are considered a “statement”.
+The “using” statements reference “namespaces” or libraries on your computer into the script.
+And I think libraries is a nice description for it..
+Think of it like a book club and you define beforehand which books you want to talk about.
+It’s tedious to talk about “The Lord of the Rings” if the other person hasn’t read the book.
+Using these statements you expect Unity know about everything in the UnityEngine itself, as well as the chapters “Collections” and “Collections.Generic” from the “System” book.
+You can see we can access or require sub-parts using the so called “dot notation”.

 Next up is the class.
 Every script we write defines a class.
-You could have multile classes in one and the same file, but that is not considered good practice.
+You could have multiple classes in one and the same file, but that is not considered good practice in C#.
 Classes really are an advanced topic, so for now, let’s just say they bundle a bunch of code together.
-Make mark of the MovingAlbers1 as the class name.
+Take note of the MovingCuboids_Lifting as the class name.
 This corresponds to the name we gave our script file and they always need to have the same name.
+If you change the classname you have to change the filename and vice versa.
-Everything that belongs to the class is wrapped inside the following curly brakets.
+Everything that belongs to this class is wrapped inside the following curly brackets.
 Curly braces define a block of Code.
 You can see this in the Code for the Start and Update Methods as well.
-All our code belongs inside theses curly braces - except for any additional using statements.
+All our code belongs inside the curly braces of the class, except for everything related to namespaces.
-Speaking of those!
-Start and Update are Methods that Unity recogizes and calls during the execution of the Program.
-The Start Function is called first and only once before the program starts running.
-Here you would define everything you wanted to set up before hand.
+Moving on to “Methods”.!
+Start and Update are Methods that Unity recognizes and calls during the execution of the program.
+The Start function is called first and only once before the program starts running.
+Here you would define everything you wanted to set up.
-The Update Method is then called each frame and keeps running until you end the program.
+The Update method is then called each frame and keeps running until you end the program.
 Here we have to write all our Code that changes or animates over the time of the execution of the script.
 {{< expand >}}
 ## What is a Frame?
 Images are rendered to your screen, one image at a time.
 If the distance between two images is short enough we percieve this as fluid motion.
 Movies are typically shot with 24 Frames per Second.
 Unity by default is set up to render 60 Frames per Second, which is the most common refreshrate for Monitors.
 {{< /expand >}}
 In general all your code is executed from top to bottom.
 So if you would move your using statements to the bottom, Unity or your IDE would start complaining.
+That concludes our first little overview of script structure.

 ### Variables
-The first thing Coding Concept we will introduce are variables.
+The first thing Coding Concept we will dissect in detail is “Variables” .
 Variables are often described as boxes with a name on.
-You can put stuff in and later retrieve the content of the Box, if you know what’s inside.
+You can put stuff in and later retrieve the content of the Box.
+You can store pretty much anything in variables.
 In C# variables have a “Type”.
 This makes C# a (mostly) “type safe” language.
-To stay with our box example, If you create a box youhave to define what kind of things go inside.
-A bread box is a bread box and will stay a bread box.
-A banana box is a banana box and will stay always stay a banana box.
+To stay with our box example, If you create a box you have to define what kind of things go inside.
+If you happen to have a heart-shaped box, you can only store heart-shaped things in there.
+If you create a round box you can only store round things in it.
-The C# language comes witha few basic types.
-We don’t need to know about all of them, but others will we use all the time.

 #### Numbers
-C# comes with eleven (11!) ways to talk of numbers.
-We will reduce this to three.
+C# comes with eleven (!) ways to talk about numbers.
+We will simplify this and only talk about three of them.
 {{< expand >}}
-## Number-Types and Memory
+#### Number-Types, Memory and Performance
+The reason C# incorporates so many types of numbers lies in all the different use-cases of the language.
+You might write an application that needs to deal with super precise numbers, or especially large numbers.
+But these take more space in memory and take longer to calculate.
+In a game engine like Unity most of the time ultimate precision isn’t important, but performance is.
+Thus you need to choose the type of number based on your need.
+You will only need to concern yourself with these in later stages of your programming journey.
 {{< /expand >}}
 The first one is integers.
-Integers contain all “whole”numbers no matter if positive or negative.
+Integers contain all “whole” numbers no matter if positive or negative.
-`int integerVariable;`
+{{<highlight c>}}
+int integerVariable;
+{{</highlight>}}
 This code declares an integer variable with the name “integerVariable”.
-Right now it holds no value and  if would try to access it we would encounter an error.
+Right now it holds no value and if would try to access it you would encounter an error.
 You can assign to variables using the `=` sign.
 {{<highlight c>}}
 int integerVariable;
 integerVariable = 1;
 {{</highlight>}}
-This would initialize our integerVariable two 1.
+This would initialize our integerVariable to “1”.
 We could also do this in just one step:
 {{<highlight c>}}
 int integerVariable = 1;
 {{</highlight>}}
-Assignment is always done form the rightside of the `=` sign to the left.
-This also means, that any code on the right side will first be evaluated before it is assigned to the varible on the left.
+Assignment is always done form the right side of the `=` sign to the left.
+This also means, that any code on the right side will first be evaluated before it is assigned to the varible on the left:
 {{<highlight c>}}
 int integerVariable = 1+1;
 {{</highlight>}}
+`integerVariable’ would now hold the value “2”.

-Next up are “Floats” and “Doubles”.
+Next up are “floats” and “doubles”.
 Both hold all the non-whole numbers.
-The differnce between the two is, that double use the doubled amount of memory to save values and can store highre precision values.
+The difference between the two is, that double use the double amount of memory to save values and can store higher precision values.
 But this also means that doubles take longer to calculate.
-That’s why in Unity we use floats, unless we absolutley need to use double precision.
-So why TALK about doubles already?
-Because floats are a little weird.
+That’s why in Unity we typically use floats, unless we absolutely need double precision.
+So why even TALK about doubles already?
+Because floats are a little weird...
 {{<highlight c>}}
-float floatNumber = 1.1f;
+float floatVariable = 1.1f;
-Double doubleNumber = 1.1;
+Double doubleVariable = 1.1;
 {{</highlight>}}
 Look at that code.
 See something fishy?
-Whenever we declare a float we have to append the value with a lowercase “f” to tell C# that this is indeed a float-value and NOT a double.
+Whenever we declare a float we have to append the value with a lowercase “f” to tell C# that this is indeed a float-value we want to use and **not** a double.
-Doubles are the default way to store floating points in C# and C# can’t implicitly convert doubles to floats.
-So If you do not add the `f` C# will expect the number to be a double.
+{{<highlight c>}}
+float floatVariable = 1.1;
+{{</highlight>}}
+If we don’t do this, our code will actually not run!
+The above line will cause an error.
+The compiler can’t know which value it is, we want to store inside and if he assumes that there is chance, that he would have to loose data in the process of converting on type to the other, he won’t do it.
+The compiler will though convert values from one type to the other if he can be sure that no data loss can happen.
+This is called “implicit” conversion.
+Implicit conversion happens from integers to floats and floats to doubles and of course integers to doubles.
+If you want to force conversion for types it’s called “explicit” conversion and we do this using a “cast”:
+{{<highlight c>}}
+float floatVariable = (float)1.1;
+int intVariable = (int)0.5;
+{{</highlight>}}
+You can use this syntax whenever you need to do a simple conversion between values.
+But note, that while the second statement works, you will have data loss!!
+So use them carefully!

 #### Strings
 Another important Data-Type is strings.
 Strings contain essentially text.